Terms of Business Agreement

 By holding your money in one of these ways, means that in the event that this firm becomes insolvent your money remains protected.

-In arranging your insurance we may employ the services of other intermediaries who are regulated by the FCA and your premium may be passed to these intermediaries for payment to insurers.
+In arranging your insurance we may employ the services of other intermediaries who are regulated by the Financial Conduct Authority and your premium may be passed to these intermediaries for payment to insurers.
 These firms are also required to hold clients’ money in a separate trust account.
 We will also inform you if at any time we are required to pass your premium to firms that operate outside the UK where the protection may be different.
 Should you not wish us to pass premiums to a firm outside of the UK, please inform us.

 12. What to do if you have a complaint